-HSBP Process and Development
+Required HSBP Development Processes

-This section includes additional details about the required elements of a HSBP that must be completed throughout middle and high school and outlines important processes and timelines that must be followed when developing a HSBP.
+This section includes additional details about the required elements of a HSBP and outlines important processes and timelines that must be followed when developing a HSBP.

-- 1. The HSBP must be started by 8th grade, but ideally sooner, with a career and skill interest inventory. - The results of the career assessment will be used to establish initial career goals and inform both middle school and 9th grade course taking to support more meaningful preparation for, and transition to, high school.
+- 1. The HSBP must be started by 8th grade, but ideally sooner, beginning with a career and skill interest inventory. - The results of the career assessment will be used to establish initial career goals and inform both middle school and 9th grade course-taking that supports meaningful preparation for, and transition to, high school. - 2.
+The HSBP must include evidence that the student has received information about the College Bound Scholarship (CBS). - High school students in the CBS Program should be reminded about therequirements to remain eligible. - For more detailed information on the College Bound Scholarship Program, go to the Washington Student Achievement Council's (WSAC) website.